How to make home made, Artisan bread.

 Finished dough temperature: - 28º c if possible

-There are so many recipes for bread, and just about everyone has their own favourite no matter which country around the world.
-I suppose they break into two main categories, leavened, or risen bread and unleavened bread such as chapatis and flat bread.
+There are so many recipes for bread, and just about everyone has their own favourite no matter from which country around the world they come from.

-Sour dough bread is the oldest way of making bread by using the natural yeast in the air and grain.
+Sourdough bread is the oldest way of making bread by using the natural yeast in the air and grain.
+The flour and water are left to ferment using these natural yeasts that are in the are.

 There is some evidence that this style of bread is better for diabetics than normal yeasted bread.